-For those who follow Cook Simply, you know that I’m all about quick and easy dinners that the whole family will enjoy.
-And this soy sauce chicken in an air fryer not only gives you the juiciest chicken, but the crispiest skin, too.
-It really is an easy meal that you can whip in under half an hour.
+It really is an easy meal that you can whip up in under half an hour.
 Serve it with white rice or brown rice and green vegetables like pak choi [bok choy], or even over noodles, and you’ll have yourself a really easy weeknight meal.

 My Cosori air fryer has become a firm staple kitchen appliance in my house, thanks to its ability to create crispy and tasty meals with minimal oil and sometimes no olive oil at all.
 Hands up, though, who doesn’t love deep-fried foods?
-I’m a big fan, but the best way to enjoy naughty food is to scale back sometimes and that’s why the air fryer really helps create dishes that are not only healthy but delicious, too.
+I’m a big fan, but the best way to enjoy naughty food is to scale back sometimes, and that’s why the air fryer really helps create dishes that are not only healthy but delicious, too.

 Chicken thigh recipes don’t come easier than this.
 Firstly, you need to get your chicken pieces and marinate them before putting the marinated chicken thighs in the air fryer basket and cooking them for around 20-25 minutes.
 That’s it — it really is that simple.